fmacgill/Ass1/CodeBook.md

 There were a large number of abbreviations.
 Replacement of each abbreviations with a more descriptive string was considered.
 Maintaining the original naming style for the majority of case, means my intreptation of the experiment will not confuse future users.

+Note

-Note : Some abbreviations are domain specific; jerk,t,f.
+Some abbreviations are domain specific; jerk,t,f.

+For more details see the original feature-info.txt file.

 #### Variables prefixes and suffixes